andersondomingues/orca-mpsoc/README.md

 # Welcome to the home of ORCA MPSoC project!

 This repository holds the project for the hardware of ORCA MPSoC platform.
-The software counterpart of this repository can be found at [https://github.com/andersondomingues/ursa].
+This repository is part of Project ORCA, whose repositories include

+- [URSA](https://github.com/andersondomingues/ursa), a library and API for creating system-level simulators
+- [ORCA-MPSoC](https://github.com/andersondomingues/orca-mpsoc): RTL and simulation files for a NoC-based MPSoC system
+- [ORCA-SIM](https://github.com/andersondomingues/orca-sim), a simulation tool on top of URSA that emulates the ORCA MPSoC
+- [ORCA-SOFTWARE-ASSETS](https://github.com/andersondomingues/orca-software-assets), applications and libraries to support software development

+Other repositories include:

+- (HellfireOS)[https://github.com/andersondomingues/hellfireos], an real-time operating system that runs on ORCA MPSoC.

 ## The ORCA Platform